abhit-rana/DaargiBot/README.md

 pip3 install -r requirements.txt
 ```

-Hurray we are all set up!!
+Hurray, we are all set up!!

 ## Running the Chatbot